evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

 ## Design and Implementation

 Karat Sleuth is written as a ruby gem with an intuitive command line interface and library.
 It performs bayesian filtering on the email subject and body content.
+Commands for the tool include downloading and normalizing testing and training data (`get-examples`), training with a given data set or updating the classifier with a specified path (`train`), or providing statistics regarding accuracy of the tool given testing data (`stats`).

 <!-- What's been accomplished -->
 ## Results